Mat Fraser (athlete): 2016–2020: Champion

 Fraser qualified for the 2019 CrossFit Games by winning the first sanctioned event held in Dubai under the new qualification system.
 He also won the inaugural Rogue Invitational.
 At the CrossFit Games itself, Fraser faced a strong challenge from Noah Ohlsen despite winning 6 events in this Games.
 He started well with two wins, but stumbled on day 2 of the competition and trailed Ohlsen in points by the end of the day – a sandbag falling out of his bag in the 6k Ruck event near the end of the race resulted in a 60-second penalty and a 17th-place finish, followed by a worse 21st finish in Sprint Couplet.
 Fraser managed to claw back the deficit in the later events of the competition; a couple of first-place finishes (Split Triplet and Clean) and his second and first finishes on Ringer 1 and Ringer 2 in the last day gave him a small lead over Ohlsen.
 A win in the final event The Standard made him champion for the fourth time, but with the smallest winning margin in men's competition since 2010.
 This win equaled Froning's record of four consecutive wins.

 In 2020, the COVID-19 pandemic forced major changes to the 2020 CrossFit Games.
 The competition was separated into two stages.
 In the first stage, 30 men competed online and Fraser won four of the seven events.
 The field was then narrowed to the top 5 men who competed in person in the final stage.
 Fraser dominated this much-reduced group of athletes, winning ten of the twelve events and only dropping to second place in Swim 'N' Stuff and CrossFit Total.
 He won with a greatly-extended record margin.
 His points total of 1,150 was nearly double that of the runner-up Samuel Kwant (605).
 He also set records of most wins in a single Games (10 in stage two, 14 including stage one), most cumulative event wins (29), most consecutive event wins (6), the first continuous unbroken lead in the Games, and his fifth title surpassed Froning's record of four.

 On February 2, 2021, Fraser announced on Instagram that he had retired from competitive CrossFit.

 Post-competition

 Fraser released his HWPO ("Hard Work Pays Off") training program in April 2021, later extended to training for elite athletes, and delivered via his own platform.
-He also helped train other athletes and started providing individual coaching for athletes, including Mal O'Brien and Justin Medeiros.
+He also helped train other athletes and started providing individual coaching for athletes, including Mal O'Brien, Justin Medeiros, Katrin Davidsdottir, and Amanda Barnhart.
 He partnered with the filmmakers Buttery Bros to announce the launch of a supplement company named Podium Nutrition with its product release scheduled in July 2021.
 Fraser started to program for a number of competitions in 2022.